Color notes - color spaces

 The selective removal of detail from chroma channels (both in analog and digital form) is known as chroma subsampling.

-Chroma subsampling is barely noticeable on photographic images, though makes hard contrast look worse, causing banding and bleeding.
-Since many compression formats use chroma subsampling, this matters in video editing in that you want to avoid subsampling in as many intermediate stages as possible, at least until you're creating a master (for a particular medium).
+- Since a lot of video compression formats also use chroma subsampling, you want to avoid subsampling in as many intermediate stages as possible, at least until you're creating a master (for a particular medium).

 See also: